 Tanya D’souza – Fundraising and Communications Manager

-Tanya is our Fundraising Manager.
+Tanya is our Fundraising and Communications Manager.
 She has worked in the charity sector for over five years and has been a keen volunteer for many charities for ten years.
 Tanya began her career in fundraising working for Money Tree Fundraising, supporting the Director across different fundraising areas for a variety of charities.
 Tanya has worked for international NGO, Excellent Development as Trusts & Rotary Fundraising Manager to support dryland communities in Africa and India to increase their access to clean water.
 Before working as a fundraiser, Tanya was a Diagnostic Radiographer and some of the charities she has volunteered for include BHF, Middlesex Association of the Blind, Parkinson’s UK, OPEN Ealing and Coppafeel.
 Tanya is a keen traveller and photographer and her passion for international development and background in healthcare, made Sound Seekers the perfect charity for her to join in January 2017.

 Nicole D’Angelo – Finance and Office Manager